Jambo! Click the Icons to Learn More

 The Kenyan school system follows the British model, with schools divided into primary (grades 1-6 & 7-8), secondary (form I-IV) and post-high school.
 While primary students will attend a local school, national exams are given in the 8th grade and the resultant scores guide a student in selecting a high school, which may very likely be a boarding school, away from home.

-All Kenya students pay school fees, in one form or another, whether directly as tuition or indirectly as school uniforms and shoes.
+All Kenyan students pay school fees, in one form or another, whether directly as tuition or indirectly as school uniforms and shoes.
 The inability to afford this expense is the main reason why Kenyan children leave school early and why the Walindwa sponsorship program is so critical in enabling these children to have a chance at a positive future.

 History of Kenya